 Choosing which universities to apply to can be a long list that’s difficult to narrow down.
 Many schools have much more to offer than meets the eye, and may not get to show off some of their most compelling amenities during a short college tour.
-It is just as important to be intrigued by a campus and its benefits as it is to be excited about the academia that a certain institution may offer.
+It is just as important to be intrigued by campus and its benefits as it is to be excited about the academia that a certain institution may offer.
 Discovering these delightful hidden secrets on a school campus can be hard when you’re not physically exploring the grounds.
 This list of 50 hidden treasures on U.S. college campuses is meant to introduce curious students to what gives a college its character, rather than just academic prowess.
 Many of these attributes are not readily available or obvious on the particular school’s website and may be disappointingly overlooked during the application process.

 The primary criteria for this list were based on the visibility and availability of information concerning the specific topics.
 Treasures vary from places to clubs and sports, to programs and classes.
 Each quality is specific to the school and contributes to the institution’s uniqueness.

 San Juan College

 In the small town of Farmington, New Mexico stands one of the largest indoor climbing walls in the western United States.
 It has open opportunities for beginner and veteran climbers, with a full-time staff of professionals.
-With over 6,000 square feet of available climbing wall, the gym is open to students and community members, giving climbers the perfect opportunity to network with others who are passionate about the sport.
+With over 6,000 square feet of an available climbing wall, the gym is open to students and community members, giving climbers the perfect opportunity to network with others who are passionate about the sport.
 The college offers workshops, classes, and belay certification courses, as well as a chance to compete in annual competitions.
 There is also reservation space for parties!
-Not only is there a spacious climbing wall, but there is also a 600 foot bouldering cave, a running crack, 2 roofs, 17 lead rope stations, and 12 lead climbing lines.
+Not only is there a spacious climbing wall, but there is also a 600-foot bouldering cave, a running crack, 2 roofs, 17 lead rope stations, and 12 lead climbing lines.

 University of Chicago